Discover More Energy By Making Self Care a Priority

 • Physical Activity – Yoga, walking, bicycling – any activity that gets the blood flowing and increases your heart rate is ideal.
 Take the stairs at work or park in the furthest parking place and walk.
 Science shows exercise increases the “feel good” brain chemicals and helps manage symptoms of depression and anxiety.
 Start with what you can do and build up from there.

-• Time in Nature – Nature is healing, the colors, the smells, the sounds.
-Immerse yourself in a bath of nature by walking through the park or simply spending time in your back yard.
+• Time in Nature Nature is healing.
+The colors, the smells, the sounds—immerse yourself in a bath of nature by walking through the park or simply spending time in your backyard.

-Navigating life and staying healthy can feel impossible.
+Navigating life while staying healthy can feel impossible.
 By tweaking your routine, you can meet the challenge head on.
 Incorporate one new habit at a time and watch the magic happen.
 If you stop and start, no worries, start again.

 Discover how good it feels to take care of YOU!